catmaid/CATMAID/sphinx-doc/source/backup.rst

 <http://www.postgresql.org/docs/current/static/libpq-pgpass.html>`_).

 Note that the ``pg_dump`` command above will not include any Postgres user information.
-Like explained in the installation instructions, the would have to be created first, before the ``pg_restore`` command is called.
+Like explained in the installation instructions, this would have to be created first, before the ``pg_restore`` command is called.
 Alternatively, users and other global database objects can be backed up as well in a separate file::